-Mark Fairey is Corporate Services Manager of Workbridge Inc. He has a diverse background, working in senior management and finance roles with companies in the energy, technology, primary and investment areas.
+Mark Fairey is General Manager, Finance and Administration of Workbridge Inc. He has a diverse background, working in senior management and finance roles with companies in the energy, technology, primary and investment areas.

 He has a Bachelor of Commerce and Administration from Victoria University of Wellington, is a member of the New Zealand Institute of Chartered Accountants and completed the Advance Management Programme at Melbourne Business School.

 Paora Tibble is the reo Māori writer at Te Papa Tongarewa Museum of New Zealand.
 Passionate about reading, Paora has a special interest in young adult fiction.

 For ten years, Paora was an editor of Māori language resources at Learning Media Ltd. He has edited reo Māori journals such as He Kohikohinga, Te Tautoko and Te Wharekura.
 Paora was the inaugural Kapiti Island writer in residence 2008.
 His book, Ko Anu me Ōna Hoa is popular amongst kura kaupapa Māori children.
 Paora’s iwi are Ngāti Porou, Te Whānau-a-Apanui, Ngāti Tūwharetoa me Ngāti Raukawa.

 Julia Marshall is the founder and publisher of Gecko Press, international publishers of curiously good children’s books since 2004.